andreshindi/sf_automation_documentation/README.md

 Before designing a flow, the Salesforce administrator must know which flows are connected to the objects they’re working with, so they can avoid conflicting logic.
 Extracting Flow metadata and describing the flow is a time consuming activity for admins and devs.

 ## Goal
 This script will list all the flow metadata from an org (type, related object, and a short description), retrieve the flows strucutre using SF MetadataAPI and use Ollama (local) to generate the descriptions based on the metadata.
+A CSV with all the information collected and processed is saved at the end of the process.

 ## Instructions
 ### Requirements